amangupta123456/Bike-Sales-Data-Analysis/README.md

 Sample Insights:
 -
-1. Avg Income per Purchase in bikes are mostly by men.
+1. Men tend to have the highest average income per purchase in bikes.
-2. Middle Age Customers (31-54) have highest count of purchases.
+2. Middle-aged customers (31-54) make the most purchases.
-3. (0-1) Miles Commute Distance Customers have highest count of buying the bikes.
+3. Customers who commute 0-1 miles have the highest count of bike purchases.
-4. Single Graduate Men Purchases of Bike have highest income per purchase.
+4. Single graduate men who buy bikes have the highest income per purchase.
-5. North American Customers have highest count of bike purchases.
+5. North American customers make the most bike purchases.
-6. Mangement And Professionls Occupation customers purchase have highest income per purchase but their commute distance are more than 10 Miles.
+6. Customers in management and professional occupations have the highest income per purchase, but they tend to commute more than 10 miles.

 Suggestion:
 -
-Our Main customer are Men living in North America in the Occupation of Management and Professionals with commute distances less than 10 miles.
-Provide the good offers/ Show ads to these customers for  an increase in the sales of bikes.
+Our main customer base consists of men living in North America, employed in management and professional occupations, and commuting less than 10 miles.
+To increase sales, we should provide good offers and show ads targeting these customers.

-(BY evaluating sample insights point 2,5 we can say that customers which have (0-1)Miles commute distance have highest count of sales and Mangement and Professional occupation customers having more than 10+ miles commute distance are mostly get the bikes so target those customers which has less than 10 miles commute distance ).
+(Based on the sample insights, we can infer that customers with commutes of 0-1 miles are most likely to purchase bikes, while those in management and professional occupations who commute more than 10 miles are also likely to buy bikes.
+Therefore, we should focus on customers with commutes of less than 10 miles.)